Here are answers to some of the most common questions we’re asked at Neighbourhood Watch

 The Tabular Visualisation section, allows you to see statistics for your particular town or suburb over the past 10 years, including by offence type.

 Read our simple step-by-step guide to accessing your local crime information.

 NHW groups have close relationships with their local police and can get de-identified information on local issues and crimes and recent crimes trends.
 Most NHW groups publish this information at their regular meetings, in their newsletters or on their social media.
 It’s another great benefit of being involved with your local group.

 Neighbourhood Watch myths and misconceptions

-Yes, we sure are – 38 years old and still going strong.
+Yes, we’re still going strong after 40 years.
 We have more than 190 local Neighbourhood Watch groups across rural, regional and metropolitan Victoria.
 We probably have one in your area.

-No – until 2009 both Neighbourhood Watch and Safety House were programs run by Victoria Police.
-Since 2009, Neighbourhood Watch has been run as an independent not-for-profit organisation.
-The Safety House program closed some years ago.
+No, we didn’t.
+Although Victoria Police were closely involved in both Neighbourhood Watch and Safety House, they were totally separate programs which operated under the banner “Working Together”.
+Since 2013, Neighbourhood Watch has been run as an independent not-for-profit organisation.
+The Safety House program ended in July 2013.